Hold on, is this a trick question? Periods are blood, right? And blood is red. So periods = red. Simple.

 Somewhere, over the rainbow…

-Your blood will rarely be one colour for the whole of your period – or even for the whole of the day.
+Your period blood colour will rarely be the same for the whole of your cycle – or even for the whole of the day.
 That change is totally natural, we promise.
 It’s just your body, doing its thing.

 And when it comes to Instagram, Valencia is always a safe bet.